rmraya/OpenXLIFF/README.md

 ### Converting XLIFF to Original Format

-You can convert XLIFF files created with Open XLIFF Filters to original format using class `com.maxprograms.converters.Merge` in your Java code.
+You can convert XLIFF files created with OpenXLIFF Filters to original format using class `com.maxprograms.converters.Merge` in your Java code.

 If you use binaries from the command line, running `.\merge.bat` or `./merge.sh` without parameters will display the information you need to merge an XLIFF file.